CognitiveComputationLab/cogmods/relational/WCS_Wason_Selection_Task/README.md

 ## Example calls

-1) Simulate one run of the wason selection task with the selected probabilities of 0.7 (abduction) and 0.4 (additional rule - contraposition) and print the problem solving process.
+1) Simulate one run of the Wason Selection Task with the selected probabilities of 0.7 (abduction) and 0.4 (additional rule - contraposition) and print the problem solving process.
 ```
 >>> model = WCSWason()
 >>> model.print_output = True